Terms of Engagement

 Business Day means any day other than a Saturday, Sunday or a statutory public holiday in Wellington.

-(b) all information obtained from the other party under this agreement or in the course of negotiations in respect of this agreement.
+Confidential Information means the existence and terms of this agreement and all information obtained from the other party under this agreement or in the course of negotiations in respect of this agreement.

 Default Rate means 12% per annum.